Aiven-Open/klaw-docs/docs/HowTo/clusters.md

 In Klaw, clusters are used to store the connectivity information of servers.
 There are three types of clusters that you can define in Klaw:

-- Kafka
+- Apache Kafka
 - Schema Registry
-- Kafka Connect
+- Apache Kafka Connect

-Depending on the type of cluster, you can need to configure various settings, such as protocol, bootstrap servers, REST API URLs, and Kafka flavors.
+Depending on the type of cluster, you can need to configure various settings, such as protocol, bootstrap servers, REST API URLs, and Apache Kafka flavors.

 ## Prerequisite